Avaje HTTP Server & Client

 JAX-RS @BeanParam

-BeanParam with @Header @Cookie properties
+BeanParam beans with @Header, @Cookie properties

 The properties on a "bean" default to being query parameters.
 We put @Header or @Cookie on properties that are instead headers or cookies.